Competing Risks and Multi-state Models

 Red Door Analytics, Stockholm, Sweden

-Dr. Caroline Weibull
+Dr. Caroline Dietrich

 Clinical Epidemiology Division, Department of Medicine Solna, Karolinska Institutet, Stockholm, Sweden and Red Door Analytics, Stockholm, Sweden